 The Scottish Children’s Services Coalition is campaigning to ensure that care experienced children and young people, as well as their families, have a statutory right to independent advocacy.

 Being in care can be a difficult environment for a child or young person to cope with.
 They have been placed in care because their families are unable to provide them with the caring, nurturing and in some cases safe environments that they deserve.
 Many children and young people can find the process very daunting and unsettling.

-These vulnerable children and young people as a group experience some of the poorest health, educational and employment outcomes of any group in society.
-They often leave school early and with no formal qualifications, being less likely to enter positive destinations such as further/higher education, training and employment.
+As highlighted by voluntary organisation, Who Cares?
+Scotland, which works with care experienced individuals, these vulnerable children and young people experience some of the poorest health, educational and employment outcomes of any group in society.
+They often leave school early, with no formal qualifications, and are less likely to enter positive destinations such as further/higher education, training and employment.

 They are also more likely to experience significant problems on leaving care, such as homelessness, mental health problems, long-term illness, unemployment, or end up in the criminal justice system.

-We believe that it is vital that care experienced children and young people in Scotland have a statutory right to independent professional advocacy and are campaigning to deliver this.
+As a coalition, we believe that it is vital that care experienced children and young people, as well as their families, have a statutory right to professional independent advocacy and are committed to delivering this.

 For further information on independent advocacy, please visit the Who Cares?
 Scotland website.